sagecodes/sage-blog/_posts/2017-08-14-post3_data_sets.markdown

 - [Data.gov](https://www.data.gov/open-gov/)

 I'll keep this list updated as I find more resources.
-If you know a resource that should be listed tweet at me [@sagecodes](https://twitter.com/sagecodes).
+If you know of one that should be listed, tweet at me [@sagecodes](https://twitter.com/sagecodes).